Our Story

 Russel Mcleod

-Founder of the consulting firm Mighty Hum, has been integral to Kelvin's journey as a guide and advisor, offering invaluable input and countless referrals along the way.
+Founder of the consulting firm Mighty Hum, has been integral to SCA's journey as a guide and advisor, offering invaluable input and countless referrals along the way.
 His steadfast support and expertise have played a crucial role in shaping our path forward

 Jonathan Stroud